Changthang district: Cultural tourism

-Tsomoriri lake

-Located in the Rupsho Valley, the Tsomoriri Lake is a stunning body of water surrounded by mountains and situated approximately 240 kilometers from Leh.
-The Lake sits at an altitude of 14,000 ft close to the tiny village of Korzok.
-Another option is to tour the 19th-century Korzok Monastery, which contains statues of Shakyamuni Buddha and other deities.
 The most remarkable characteristic of this Lake region is the Nomadic people who herd goats and yaks.
-Another gorgeous Lake, Tsokar (also known as the salt lake), is situated approximately 76 kilometers away from Tsomoriri.
+The Changtang is home to the Changpa, a nomadic pastoralist people.

+Religious tourism

+The 19th-century Korzok Monastery of Tibetan Buddhism, contains statues of Shakyamuni Buddha and other deities.

+Eco tourism

+Wild kiang near Tso Kar Lake.

+Changthang Wildlife Sanctuary, wild animals, lakes, and rare birds are the primary draw of this region.

+Kailash range

+Kailash Range lakes are Pangong Tso and Spanggur Tso.

 Pangong lake

 Pangong Lake stretches for 40 miles and is approximately 2 to 4 miles wide, situated at an elevation of 4267 m above sea level.
 India occupies one-third of the lake, with the rest falling under China's territory.
 The lake's most notable feature is its water color, which is a vibrant deep blue in the evening and becomes light blue in the morning, catching the eye at first sight.
 The lake water is not as salty as ocean water, but it is as cold as ice.